vetio/dyndns-daemon/Readme.md

 ## Template

-To generate a zonefile for the managed domain, dyndns-daemon uses a template, where `{%SERIAL%}` and `{%IP%}` are replaced by a 64-bit timestamp and the client ip respectively.
+To generate a zonefile for the managed domain, dyndns-daemon uses a template, where `{%SERIAL%}` is replaced by a 64-bit timestamp and `{%IP%}` is replaced by the client ip respectively.

 ```
 @ IN SOA ns1.first-ns.de. postmaster.robot.first-ns.de. (